-- 794. (1) The customs authority must, subject to section 795, detain sectorally controlled goods wherever found in the course of exercising its enforcement functions. - (2) The customs authority must, subject to section 795, detain goods as sectorally controlled goods if an administering authority electronically or in writing- - (a) notifies the customs authority that those goods are sectorally controlled goods to which that legislation applies and that the goods must first be approved, inspected or vetted before the goods may be proceeded with in the customs 25 process; and - (b) requests the customs authority to detain the goods.
+794. (1) The customs authority must, subject to section 795, detain sectorally controlled $goods^{451}$ wherever found in the course of exercising its enforcement functions.452 20

+(2) The customs authority must, subject to section 795, detain goods as sectorally controlled goods if an administering authority administering the legislation in terms of which the goods are sectorally controlled goods electronically or in writing-

+- (a) notifies the customs authority that those goods are sectorally controlled goods to which that legislation applies and that the goods must first be approved, 25 inspected or vetted before the goods may be proceeded with in the customs process; and - (b) requests the customs authority to detain the goods.